 Mrs St Pierre

 Junior Midday Assistants

 Mrs Rann, Mrs Peryer, Mrs Philpott and Mrs Garner - Swimming assistants

-Mrs Gibbons and Mrs Leaver - Teachers
+Mrs Gibbons, Mrs Leaver and Mrs Cooper - Teachers